ChainSwordCS/CHokiMod/README.md

     - Saigyou R. (The Spriters Resource) - Stage backgrounds from "Touhou Fuujinroku (Mountain of Faith)" (IIRC the Final Stage background with the moon was used)
     - Ryan914 and MaidenTREE (The Spriters Resource) - Extra Stage background from "Touhou Gensoukyou (Lotus Land Story)" (Pixel stars were used)

-- ### ChokiStream Credits (Indirect help with this project)
+- ### Chokistream Credits (Indirect help with this project)
-  - Eiim - Documentation and reverse-engineering of HzMod, development of ChokiStream
+  - Eiim - Documentation and reverse-engineering of HzMod, development of Chokistream
-  - herronjo - Documentation and reverse-engineering of HzMod, development of ChokiStream
+  - herronjo - Documentation and reverse-engineering of HzMod, development of Chokistream
-  - ChainSwordCS - Documentation and reverse-engineering of HzMod, development of ChokiStream
+  - ChainSwordCS - Documentation and reverse-engineering of HzMod, development of Chokistream

 - ### Original Code
   - Sono - for creating the HzMod project and the code from which ChirunoMod was forked.